And Advance Directives Document 2025

 5. In Section III, choose whether to make an anatomical gift.
 If so, specify which organs or parts you wish to donate.

 6. Section IV allows you to designate a conservator.
-Fill in their details if you choose to appoint one.
+Fill in their details if applicable.

 7. Finally, sign and date the document in Section V in front of two witnesses who are not your appointed representatives.

-Start using our platform today for free to complete your Advance Directives Document with ease!
+Start using our platform today to complete your Advance Directives Document easily and for free!

 See more and Advance Directives Document versions